archiemartini/bank-tech-test/README.md

 - Could my getDate() be elsewhere?
 In another class even?
 - I think that the date, though you can enter it in whatever way you want, is limited to the d/m/yyyy format whenever it is called upon as default, unlike what you see in the acceptance criteria, hopefully not an issue.

 My process was enjoyable.
 Everything happened sequentially, including a last minute refactor to create a DateClass class.
 My doubles/mocking/stubbing with Javascript needs work.
-And I definitely need to remind myselfnot to rush ahead with TDD.
+And I definitely need to remind myself not to rush ahead with TDD.